mikekistler/pure-http-transport/sep.md

 The session support currently defined in the Streamable HTTP transport could easily be adapted to the Pure HTTP transport by returning a "Mcp-Session-Id" header in the response to the "initialize" request, and accepting a "Mcp-Session-Id" header in subsequent requests.

+### Resumability

+In HTTP, there is no expectation of a persistent network connection between client and server, and the Pure HTTP transport embraces this principle.
+It therefore separates the concept of a logical MCP connection from the physical network connection.

+A logical connection is associated with an authentication context, e.g., the "sub" (subject) claim of the OAuth token, or a sessionId when implemented.
+Clients do not need to maintain a persistent physical connection to the server, and can "resume" operations on the logical connection by simply sending requests with the same authentication context.

+As described above in [Sending Messages from Server to Client](#sending-messages-from-server-to-client), the server queues requests and notifications for delivery on a logical connection and delivers them when the client issues a GET request to the appropriate endpoint.
+This allows clients to disconnect and later reconnect without losing messages.

+Further, the server maintains state for requests and notifications sent to the client until they are acknowledged by the client.
+This ensures delivery of messages that may have been lost due to network issues or client disconnections.

+### Support for conditional requests

+The Conditional Requests feature of HTTP/1.1 (RFC 9110) can be used to implement efficient polling of lists and resources in MCP.
+This is an alternative to the "listChanged" and "resources/updated" notifications that servers, particularly when operating in stateless mode, may not wish to implement.

+All list operations (e.g., `tools/list`, `resources/list`, `prompts/list`) should return an `etag` header in the response.
+The MCP Client can later poll the MCP Server by issuing another GET request with `if-none-match: etag`; this returns 304-NotModified without the list if the list hasn’t changed, or returns 200-OK with the new list if the list has changed.

+Read operations that return a single resource (e.g., `resources/get`) should also return an `etag` header in the response.
+The MCP Client can later poll the MCP Server by issuing another GET request with `if-none-match: etag`; this returns 304-NotModified without the resource if it hasn’t changed, or returns 200-OK with the new resource if it has changed.

 ### Tools List example